Ranvir Singh

 Ranvir Singh (born 11 August 1977) is a British journalist and television presenter.
-She is the political editor and newsreader/deputy presenter for Good Morning Britain.
+She is a newsreader and presenter for Good Morning Britain, presenter of Riddiculous and a relief presenter of Lorraine (alongside Christine Lampard).

 Early life

-Singh was born in 1977 in Preston, Lancashire, into a Sikh family.
-Educated at Kirkham Grammar School, an independent school in Kirkham, Lancashire, she graduated from the University of Lancaster with a degree in English and Philosophy.
+Singh was born in 1977 in Fulwood, Lancashire and grew up in Ribbleton, into a Sikh family.
+She has two older sisters.
+Her parents emigrated from the Punjab in India in the 1960s.
+Her father came over first and her mother followed five years later by which time she already had Singh's eldest sister.
+Her father died when she was nine years old from a heart attack at the age of 42.
+Educated at Kirkham Grammar School, an independent school in Kirkham, Lancashire, she graduated from Lancaster University with a degree in English and Philosophy.
 She then gained a postgraduate qualification in journalism at the School of Journalism, Media and Communication, University of Central Lancashire in Preston.

 Career

 Singh joined BBC Radio Lancashire in 2002, initially on work experience before being given a six-month contract.
 She then moved to BBC GMR, covering the 2002 Commonwealth Games in Manchester.
 Singh joined the BBC North West regional news programme North West Tonight in 2005 as a journalist and bulletin presenter.
 Her first national presenting role came on Good Friday, 2006 when she co-presented Manchester Passion, a live BBC Three play that retold the last hours of Jesus Christ.

 On 10 September 2007, Singh joined long-serving presenter Gordon Burns as the main co-presenter on BBC North West Tonight.
 Former BBC South Today sports editor Roger Johnson became Singh's co-presenter in October 2011 following Burns' departure.
 While working on North West Tonight, Singh was also a regular presenter for late night and weekend breakfast shows on BBC Radio 5 Live.
 Singh went on maternity leave from North West Tonight on 18 May 2012.
-It was later announced that she would not be returning to the BBC but would be joining the ITV Breakfast programme Daybreak.
+Ten days later it was announced that she would not be returning to the BBC but would be joining the ITV Breakfast programme Daybreak.
 She made her first appearance on Daybreak on 3 September 2012.

 In 2012, Singh occasionally reviewed the newspapers on This Morning.
 In May 2014, Singh joined Good Morning Britain as a features correspondent and news presenter with Susanna Reid, Sean Fletcher, Ben Shephard and Charlotte Hawkins.
 Since May 2014, Singh has been a relief newscaster on various ITV News bulletins.
 On 25 September 2014, Singh joined the factual ITV programme Tonight as a reporter.
 Since March 2015, she has guest presented numerous Exposure specials.
 From 2015 until 2016, Ranvir presented two primetime series for ITV called Real Stories with Ranvir Singh.